-The securities will be analysed based on the binding elements prior to investment and monitored on a continuous basis.
-Each asset in the portfolio has their sustainability performance periodically revaluated using the above-described sustainability framework.
+The Investment Manager has established a monitoring process to track incidents or on-going situations in which an issuer's activities may have adverse effects on environmental, social, and governance aspects.
+The securities will be analyzed based on the binding elements descibed below prior to investment and monitored on a continuous basis.
+The securities in the portfolio have their sustainability performance periodically revaluated using the above-described ESG framework.